ccxt/ccxt/wiki/Manual.md

 ```
 <!-- tabs:end -->

+For exchanges, where it is not possible to use attached SL &TP, after submitting an entry order, you can immediatelly submit another order (even though position might not be open yet) with `triggerPrice` and `reduceOnly: true` params, so it can still act as a stoploss order for your upcoming position (note, this approach might not work for some exchanges).

 #### Trailing Orders

 **Trailing** Orders trail behind an open position.
 Implemented by supplying float parameters for `trailingPercent` or `trailingAmount`.